 When you read about the North Indian state of Rajasthan, the only thing that comes to mind is historical monuments and colorful attires.
 The picture that you envisage about the region will not fail you either.
 Being in Rajasthan means that you will chance upon a fort every so often.
-Although Jaipur, Udaipur, and Jaisalmer are a few popular cities that attract the most tourist attraction, these places require at least a few days of time to explore them well.
+Although Jaipur, Udaipur and Jaisalmer are the cities that attract the most tourist attention, these places require at least a few days of time to explore them well.
 Alwar, in contrast, is a quaint town in Rajasthan that is surprisingly pleasant to visit and have a quick, crisp experience of the local culture and history.
-As you maneuver on the roads, you will find the remnants of ancient structures and milestones, which give a glimpse of how the old world must have been in this province of India.
+As you maneuver the roads, you will find remnants of ancient structures and milestones which give a glimpse of how the old world must have been in this province of India.

-Unlike most of the other cities of North India, Alwar in Rajasthan is a veiled gem that does not appear on top of the travel blogs, but is a place that you can and must visit, especially if you have only one day to travel.
-Alwar is one of the calmest towns in the region where you will find forts tugged in the mountains, delectable Rajasthani cuisines, and an opportunity to blend with the locals.
+Unlike most other cities in North India, Alwar in Rajasthan is a veiled gem that does not appear on travel blogs a lot but is a place that you can and must visit, especially if you have only one day to travel.
+Alwar is one of the calmest towns in the region where you will find forts tucked into the mountains, delectable Rajasthani cuisines and an opportunity to blend with the locals.
 Such places feel particularly pleasant when you are already tired of the hustle-bustle of Indian cities and want to clear the clutter in your mind with slow travel.
 Even if you have just one day to go around, you will not feel tired in Alwar as you hop around forts and other places.

 Guest post by Aaradhya Singh